Midwife Led Package

 Sometimes NHS care isn’t enough.
 Many women like to book extra scans to see their growing baby or receive additional support and help.
 We let you know of private care options available either as a one off service or throughout your whole pregnancy.

 With details on your baby's growth, your body and symptoms to look out for.
-Written by Consultants and Midwifes at The Birth Company, London
+Written by Consultants and Midwifes at The Portland Hospital Outpatients, London

 Facial features continue to develop during this week, with tiny pits forming where the ears will eventually be.
 Nostril openings begin to appear along with dark spots where your baby’s eyes will be.